New York Housing Market Vitality

 New York Metro Housing Markets

 New York is comprised of fourteen metro housing markets that account for nearly 93% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Empire State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 New York’s state economy is specialized in Information, Fncl activities, and Edu Health svcs.
 Mining, Construction, and Manufacturing industry sectors are less important to the state economy compared to the national economy.